Sensitive Teeth: Causes, Treatment & More Answered:

 Composite bonding or tooth bonding can also be used as a treatment option for sensitivity.
 Since it is an adhesive, it helps to protect the underneath portion of the tooth.

 With over 50 brands of different toothpaste on supermarket shelves, choosing the right toothpaste can be a difficult decision.
-In the article “What is the best toothpaste?“, Dr Jay Patel breaks down the different categories (including the best brand of sensitive teeth) of toothpaste that are available on the market, and which ones could benefit you the most.
+In the article “What is the best toothpaste?“, Dr Jay Patel breaks down the different categories (including the best brand for sensitive teeth) of toothpaste that are available on the market, and which ones could benefit you most.